cimug-org/CIMTool-Builders-Library/README.md

 - **copyright** - the text of a multi-line copyright if one is configured for the project.
 - **copyright-single-line** - the text of a single-line copyright if one is configured for the project.

 For copyright support you must determine which of the two your builder will use.
 Most likely your builder will utilize the multiline **copyright**.
-Refer to existing builders in this library for examples of how these four internally passed parameters are used.
+Refer to existing builders in this library for examples of how each of these internally passed parameters are used.
 Currently only the JSON schema related builders utilize the **copyright-single-line** as JSON has certain constraints related to carriage returns in descriptions and comments within schemas and therefore requies a single line copyright notice.

 ### NTE (Name/Type/Extension) Assignment